- 2 cups Pamela's Almond Flour

 - 1/4 cup to 1/2 cup extra pecan halves to place on top before baking

 Preheat oven to 350F.
 Line a 8x8 or 9x9 baking pan with parchment paper and be sure to grease or oil the sides as well.

 Blend 2 cups almond flour, tapioca starch, dates, and 1 tbsp coconut oil in a food processor.
 Pack this into the bottom of the baking pan.

 Bake for 15 minutes.
 Remove from oven.

 While the crust is baking, make the filling.

-Bake again for about 18-22 minutes or until golden brown on sides.
+Bake again for about 18-22 minutes or until golden brown on the sides.
 Once baked, place in the fridge for 1 hr to set.
 Remove and slice.

 I used Pamela's Paleo nut flour blend which consisted of almond/coconut/pecan flour.
-If you are using another paleo flour blend, be sure to watch baking time on crust.
+If you are using another paleo flour blend, be sure to watch the baking time on the crust.
 It will vary.
 If you are watching sugar, add less maple syrup and dates to the filling